gladchinda/realtime-visualization-react-demo/README.md

 Here is a run-down of the core technologies used in this project.

-1. [Next.js](https://learnnextjs.com/) - A framework for building server-side rendered React applications with ease.
+1. [Next.js](https://learnnextjs.com/) - A framework for building server-side rendered(SSR) React applications with ease.
 It handles most of the challenges that come with building SSR React apps.

 2. [Pusher](https://pusher.com/) - Pusher is a technology for building apps with varying realtime needs like push notifications and pub/sub messaging.
 It is the engine behind the realtime ability of our data visualization app.